ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `top_n_classes`
 - `labels_limit`

-`output_feature_name` needs to be a category or binary.
+`output_feature_name` must name a category or binary feature.
-For each class or each of the `n` most frequent classes if `top_n_classes` is specified, it produces two plots computed on the fly from the probabilities of predictions for the specified `output_feature_name`.
+For each class or each of the `n` most frequent classes if `top_n_classes` is specified, it produces two plots computed from the probabilities of predictions for the specified `output_feature_name`.

 The first plot is a calibration curve that shows the calibration of the predictions considering the current class to be the true one and all others to be a false one, drawing one line for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration 1 vs All Curve](../images/calibration_1_vs_all_curve.png "Calibration 1 vs All Curve")

 The second plot shows the distributions of the predictions considering the current class to be the true one and all others to be a false one, drawing the distribution for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration 1 vs All Counts](../images/calibration_1_vs_all_counts.png "Calibration 1 vs All Counts")